-If you want to change your music source, hit Hey asensei [+] then My asensei and then tap on the option shown beneath the Music heading where you'll be given a choice of several options:
+If you want to change your music source, you can do so from the MY ASENSEI (settings) page.
+Choose MY ASENSEI from the main menu button (or on older app releases choose Hey asensei [+] then My asensei).
+On the MY ASENSEI page tap on the option shown beneath the Music heading where you'll be given a choice of several options - detailed below:

-This is your default option, playlists curated especially for asensei with our music partner feed.fm.
+Music 'BY ASENSEI' is your default option and consists of playlists curated especially for asensei with our music partner feed.fm.
 This option gives us the greatest control over what we can do with music during a workout.
-Uniquely in this mode you'll see on-screen notifications appear at the top of the screen when the track changes and we also have greatest control over the ducking of this music so it will be played at the most optimal volume possible.
+Uniquely in this mode you'll see on-screen track notifications appear at the top of the screen when the track changes and we also have greatest control over the ducking of this music so it will be played at the most optimal volume possible.